ZeroOne3010/yetanotherhueapi/README.md

 that may be then used to initiate a connection with the Bridge.

-Without any parameters besides the consumer the `discoverBridges` method uses all available discovery methods simultaneously, namely N-UPnP and UPnP.
+Without any parameters besides the consumer the `discoverBridges` method uses all available discovery methods simultaneously, namely N-UPnP and mDNS.
 If you wish to change that, the method accepts a varargs list of discovery method enum values.

 [//]: # (throws-InterruptedException|java.util.concurrent.ExecutionException)